Venice should be on anyone’s bucket list. But what should be on your Venice bucket list?

 To be honest, I found balancing on the choppy waters there quite challenging and was happy to head back into the relatively calm waters of the canals.

-This is a really fun activity to try when you’re in Venice!
+This is a really fun activity to try when you’re in Venice and a unique item to add to your Venice bucket list!

 Season-specific Venice bucket list items